-Objective Strengths Weaknesses Opportunities Throate Objective Strengthsclear fly-tipping incidents was 2.6 during 2021/22 and this represents a significant reduction from the 2021/21 average of 6.3 days.Compliance with the Welsh Housing Quality Standard has been maintained.By March 2025, we will continue to improve the quality of the environment that our housing tenants live in and the services they receive through the delivery of the Love Where You Live tenancy sustainability strategy - The HCD Service considers its 2021/22 performance against this measure to have been 7/10In 2021-2022, 89% of tenants were satisfied with the major programmes of repair and improvement, 87% of tenants believed that the Council provides homes that are safe & secure and 78% considered their rent to be good value for money.The PPPP Service has taken strategic leadership/involvement in sovering to address tho Opportunities Contingencies (CC) and a CS Lead Officer.
+Objective Strongths Weaknesses Onnortunities Throate Strengthsclear fly-tipping incidentswas 2.6 during 2021/22and this represents asignificant reduction fromthe 2021/21 average of6.3 days.Compliance with theWelsh Housing QualityStandard has beenmaintained.By March 2025, we willcontinue to improve thequality of theenvironment that ourhousing tenants live inand the services theyreceive through thedelivery of the LoveWhere You Live tenancysustainability strategy -The HCD Serviceconsiders its 2021/22performance against thismeasure to have been7/10In 2021-2022, 89% oftenants were satisfiedwith the majorprogrammes of repairand improvement, 87%of tenants believed thatthe Council provideshomes that are safe &secure and 78% Weaknesses sample size of 704 interviews being achieved).
+There has been a notable improvement in overall satisfaction with services provided by Housing Services since the 2019 survey, with the proportion who are either very or fairly satisfied increasing from 65% to 71% in 2021 (19% were dissatisfied).
+Performance is slightly under the 2021/22 target of 75% tenant satisfaction and has fallen from the 84% satisfaction rate achieved in 2019/20 (the STAR survey is completed every two years).
+COVID-19 significantly impacted the way in which these services could be delivered e.g., carrying out site visits, sampling etc. Opportunities Contingencies (CC) and a CS Lead Officer.
 During the next 12 months, EH will be able to continue to access the TTP fund to support their work with regards to protecting the vulnerable in settings such as care homes etc. Extension of this work beyond that period will require clarification regarding future funding.
-Threats the past two or more years because of other pressures.
-Many businesses have not been visited/inspected for several years and this situation will necessitate a long period of recovery to rectify.
-Recruitment is expected to present intensified challenge for Environmental Protection by autumn, with the retirement of a team member expected to worsen existing staffing gaps.
-There are currently 3 posts (one Senior EHO and 2 EHO posts) that remain vacant despite numerous attempts to recruit, and this equates to 25% of the potential team staffing.
-There is a potential for more staff losses as many other local authorities bave programmes of repair and improvement, 87% of tenants believed that the Council provides homes that are safe & secure and 78% considered their rent to be good value for money.
-The PPPP Service has taken strategic these services could be delivered e.g., carrying out site visits, sampling etc. Environmental Health and Trading Standards consider performance against the delivery of their functions to have remain vacant despite numerous attempts to recruit, and this equates to 25% of the potential team staffing.
-There is a potential for more staff losses as Performance across the objectives covered by the Council's Environmental Protection team has been good, with the Service rating its performance against all objectives as 8/10. away to address COVID-19 and other urgent disruptions to BAU.
-Although the teams have worked hard there is concern that statutory obligations may not be fulfilled. base budgets in response to their COVID-19 work and are therefore recruiting additional officers at a higher grade than that offered by PCC.
+Threatsthe past two or more yearsbecause of other pressures.
+Many businesses have not beenvisited/inspected for several years and this situation will necessitate a long period of recovery to rectify.Recruitment is expected to present intensified challenge for Environmental Protection by autumn, with the retirement of a team member expected to worsen existing staffing gaps.
+There are currently 3 posts (one Senior EHO and 2 EHO posts) that remain vacant despite numerous attempts to recruit, and this equates to 25% The HCD Service considers its 2021/22 performance against this measure to have been 7/10 In 2021-2022, 89% of tenants were satisfied with the major programmes of repair and improvement, 87% of tenants believed that the Council provides homes that are safe & satisfaction rate achieved in 2019/20 (the STAR survey is completed every two years).
+COVID-19 significantly impacted the way in which these services could be delivered e.g., carrying out site visits, sampling etc. retirement of a team member expected to worsen existing staffing gaps.
+There are currently 3 posts (one Senior EHO and 2 EHO posts) that remain vacant despite numerous attempts to recruit, and this considered their rent to be good value for money.
+The PPPP Service has taken strategic leadership/involvement in seeking to address the river SAC phosphate pollution issue.
+Performance across the objectives covered by the Council's Environmental Protection team has been good, with the Service rating its performance against all and Trading Standards consider performance against the delivery of their functions to have of the potential team staffing.
+There is a potential for more staff losses as many other local authorities have received increases to base budgets in response to their COVID-19 work and are therefore recruiting additional officers at a higher grade than that offered